ranggawaridat/ranggawaridat/README.md

 - Improving my skills in **app architecture** and **UI design**

-Feel free to explore my projects and reach out if you want to collaborate or chat about Android development!
+Feel free to reach out if you want to collaborate or chat about Android development!

 I’m always open to suggestions and feedback, as it helps me grow.